mcvavy/70-486/README.md

 This list contains links to resources for the 70-486 Developing ASP.NET MVC Web Applications Certification Exam.

+## Building Web Apps with ASP.NET Jump Start - [Watch here](https://mva.microsoft.com/en-us/training-courses/programming-in-c-jump-start-14254?l=j0iuozSfB_6900115888)
+This video tutorial is provided for free my Microsoft.
+It's quite lengthy.
+I personally did not go through all the video one after another since I have been working with MVC for years now and I am familair with most of the topics, but could be use for someone.
+I definitely picked up some stuffs from here though.

 ## Design the application architecture (15-20%)
 - ### Plan the application layers
 	- Planning data access